-No. The only feeding study done with humans showed that GMOs survived inside the stomach of the people eating GMO food.
+No. The only feeding study done with humans showed that some GMO DNAs survived the digestion process and can integrate into DNA of gut bacteria.
 No follow-up studies were done.

 Various feeding studies in animals have resulted in potentially pre-cancerous cell growth, damaged immune systems, smaller brains, livers, and testicles, partial atrophy or increased density of the liver, odd shaped cell nuclei and other unexplained anomalies, false pregnancies and higher death rates.